ZcashFoundation/zebra/book/src/dev/rfcs/xxxx-block-subsidy.md

 The balance rule is that this pool must have non-negative value, and its net value is the miner fee for the transaction.

+**Note:** To compute the transparent value pool we need blockchain state.
+The `tx_in` is always a reference to a previous transaction output, this is different from Sprout and Sapling pools where everything we need is in the same transaction.
+The details about how this is going to be implemented are outside of the scope of this RFC and they will not be described.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation